ali77gh/bake-rs/README.md

 <img width=300 src="./screenshots/dependency_manager.png">

-Note: check command works with [exit code](https://en.wikipedia.org/wiki/Exit_status#:~:text=In%20computing%2C%20the%20exit%20status,referred%20to%20as%20an%20errorlevel.) so if the exit code is 0 this means dependency is installed or exist but any other non-zero code will try to run your specified command or link to get your dependency installed.
+Note: 'check' command works with [exit code](https://en.wikipedia.org/wiki/Exit_status#:~:text=In%20computing%2C%20the%20exit%20status,referred%20to%20as%20an%20errorlevel.) so if the exit code is 0 this means dependency is installed or exist but any other non-zero code will try to run your specified command or link to get your dependency installed.

 You can also specify different commands or links for installing on different platforms: